amaWalkers Camino

 Tuscany is located in the heart of Italy and offers the most pleasant temperatures in the months of May and June with very little rain and mild temperatures.

 Tuscany has many hot water springs, known and used for curative purposes since Etruscan and Roman times.
-You will visit a few on your way to Rome.
+You will visit a couple on your way to Rome.

-In Lazio you will stay at Bolsena, on the shores of the largest volcanic lake in Europe.
+In Lazio you will have a rest day in Bolsena, on the shores of the largest volcanic lake in Europe.
 You'll will walk on ancient Roman Roads, through hazelnut orchards past pre-Roman Etruscan ruins.

-On the aproach to Rome, you will have a steady climb up one of the 'Seven Hills of Rome' to Mons Gaudi and as you crest the top we should see the Eternal City laid out before you with the huge dome of St Peter's dominating the picture.
+On the aproach to Rome, you'll have a steady climb up one of the 'Seven Hills of Rome' to Mons Gaudi and as you crest the top we should see the Eternal City laid out before you with the huge dome of St Peter's dominating the picture.
+Group Leader Paul Chinn

 Some of the most spectacular scenery on the historic Via Francigena is in the Swiss and Italian Alps, especially in Spring when the Pass at the Gr St Bernard is open to walkers.